Electricity Prices Electricity Prices

 What is Economy 7?

-The name comes about because the cheaper tariff is available for seven hours at night and then charged at a lower rate than standard electricity.
+The name comes from the fact that the cheaper tariff is available for 7 hours at night, then charged at a lower rate than standard electricity.

 People use this tariff if they use most of their electricity at night or if they can manage their household electricity usage more efficiently.
 Some people programme their water heating, washing machines and other appliances to come on during this time to take advantage of the cheaper rates.